Debt and Mental Health

 When your debts are building up, you may find it difficult to concentrate on anything else, especially with other life events, but it’s important to know that you are not alone.

 If you’re struggling with your debts right now, have a free chat with our experts.

 Take some time to check in with yourself and how you are feeling.
 Common symptoms that debt may be taking a toll on your mental health include:

-- Anxiety and stress: You might be struggling to think about other things as clearly and your debts are clouding your thoughts.
+- Anxiety and stress: You might struggle to think about other things clearly, and your debts are clouding your thoughts.

-- Guilt: Your situation may be causing you to feel guilty about the effect this may be having on you and those around you, regardless of how you may have come into being in debt.
+- Guilt: Your situation may be causing you to feel guilty about the effect this may have on you and those around you, regardless of how you may have come into debt.

 Steps You Can Take